groupdocs-conversion/GroupDocs.Conversion-for-.NET/Docs/content/conversion/net/developer-guide/troubleshooting/known-issues/set-license-under-mono-linux.md

 hideChildren: False
 ---

+In some cases under Mono/Linux when license is set from relative path unexpected exceptions are raised.

 Under Mono/Linux use one of the following ways to set the license:

 1. Set license with absolute path e.g